shanudhawale/RAG-chatbot/README.md

 3. **Vector Storage (backend/indexing.py)**
    - ChromaDB as the vector store and the indexes are created using the Instructor Embeddings
-   - SummaryIndex for xlsx documents and the indexes are created
+   - MarkdownNodeParser + LLM is used for xlsx documents and the indexes are created
    - Persistent storage for document embeddings
    - Efficient similarity search capabilities